robrant/ansible-role-pi-serial-gps/README.md

 with the a GP-20U7.
 You can read more about it at https://robrant.github.io.

 * It has been tested on Raspberry Pi B+, but should work on all versions before Raspberry Pi 3.
-Raspberry Pi 3 introduces (at least) 1 breaking change in that the Serial/UART GPIO pins is disabled by default.
+Raspberry Pi 3 introduces (at least) 1 breaking change.
+The Serial/UART GPIO pins is disabled by default.
 When I have a Raspberry Pi 3 to test with, I'll make changes to make it handle all Pi versions.

 # Usage